If your child starts coughing all of a sudden and is not ill, there's a good chance that they're choking.

 Immediate action required: Call 999 or 112 immediately if:

 - your child is not conscious or is unresponsive

-Ask older children, 'Are you choking?
-Can you cough, speak or breathe?'
-If they are unable to cough, speak, breathe, cry, they may be choking.
+If you talk to them and they are unable to breathe, cry, talk or cough, they may be choking.

 If your child is conscious but they are not coughing effectively, you'll need to deliver first aid.

 Step 1 - cough it out